jpalardy/dotfiles/vim/pack/bundle/start/slime/README.md

 By default the windows clipboard is used to pass the text to ConEmu.
 If you experience issues with this, make sure the `conemuc` executable is in your `path`.

+### Vim :terminal

+Vim :terminal is *not* the default, to use it you will have to add this line to your .vimrc:

+    let g:slime_target = "vimterminal"

+When you invoke vim-slime for the first time, you will be prompted for more configuration.

+Vim terminal configuration can be set by using the following in your .vimrc:

+    let g:slime_vimterminal_config = {options}

+for possible options, see :help term_start()

+### NeoVim terminal

+NeoVim :terminal is *not* the default, to use it you will have to add this line to your .vimrc:

+    let g:slime_target = "neovim"

+When you invoke vim-slime for the first time, you will be prompted for more configuration.

 Advanced Configuration
 ----------------------